crashinvaders/gdx-basis-universal/README.md

 </details>

 ### Cool, how do I turn my images into Basis textures?
-[GDX Texture Packer GUI](https://github.com/crashinvaders/gdx-texture-packer-gui) has full support for encoding the atlases as Basis Universal files.
+[GDX Texture Packer GUI](https://github.com/crashinvaders/gdx-texture-packer-gui) has full support for encoding atlases as Basis Universal textures.
+Also, it provides CLI interface to turn any PNG/JPG image into a KTX2/Basis texture.

 You can also use the official [command-line tool](https://github.com/BinomialLLC/basis_universal/releases) or build the encoder from the [sources](https://github.com/BinomialLLC/basis_universal) yourself.

-There could be some other options (even potentially encoding in the browser), but I'm not aware ATM and it's worth googling.
+There could be some other options (even potentially encoding in the browser), but I'm not aware ATM, and it's worth googling.

 > Please read the ["Texture format notes"](#texture-format-notes) and ["Feature support notes"](#basis-universal-feature-support-notes) sections before encoding your textures.